-What is Psychosynthesis counselling?
+What is Psychosynthesis Counselling?

 Psychosynthesis is a psychospiritual therapeutic psychology developed by Dr. Roberto Assagioli last century.
 This often coined, “Psychology with a Soul”, is holistic in nature in that it includes mind, heart, body and spirit.
-It is therefore perfectly and adequately designed to work and unlock most psychological and spiritual concerns an individual brings to the therapy room - Counselling or Coaching.
+It is therefore perfectly and adequately designed to work with and unlock most psychological and spiritual concerns an individual brings to the therapy room - Counselling or Coaching.

 It is especially concerned with recovering the human potential hidden within trauma.
 In other words, it acknowledges and works with pain and suffering while supporting the individual's inherent call for growth, health and well-being.